alexandruarmas/dana/README.md

 ## Features

 - Responsive grid layout for links
-- Dynamic video background with video.mp4
+- Customizable video background with multiple options:
+  - MOBILE-Celestial-Cat.mp4
+  - MOBILE-Night-Japanese-Village.mp4
+  - Other videos in the video directory
 - Background music that plays automatically
 - Custom red scrollbar
 - Elegant hover effects on all cards